bryan-ab-smith/topocapture/README.md

 Run the test.py script in the test_img/ folder.
 This will test the OCR against a series of test pictures.
 Ideally, you get 100% coverage but decide for yourself what an acceptable limit is.

+The pictures are purposefully clear/blurry, from day/night, and inclusive of extra text.

 ### License

 Copyright 2021 Bryan Smith